mpenet/casyn/README.md

 The majority of the [Cassandra Api](http://wiki.apache.org/cassandra/API) is supported though.
-The only missing parts are get_indexed_slices and helpers to deal with composite types.

 Pooling is using Apache commons pools, but it is open to other implementations from clojure Protocols/multimethods, the same is true for almost